Back to Blog

 rmmout-of-bandamtvprointel-ema

-ET Ducky uses the second approach, so this is not a neutral survey.
-The facts about each model are stated plainly, with sources, so the tradeoff is visible either way.
+ET Ducky uses the second approach, so this comparison is written from that position.
+The facts about each model are stated with sources, so the tradeoff is visible either way.

-An out-of-band channel reaches the management controller built into business-class hardware: Intel AMT on vPro machines, DASH on some AMD PRO systems, and IPMI on servers.
-Because the controller runs below the operating system, an operator can power-cycle a host, open a serial console into POST and the firmware menu, or run a KVM session when the OS is unresponsive or the machine is powered off.
-Intel describes the same capability set for AMT: a hardware-based out-of-band channel that works regardless of power state or the presence of a working OS.
+An out-of-band channel reaches the management controller built into business-class hardware.
+That controller is Intel AMT on vPro machines, DASH on some AMD PRO systems, and IPMI on servers.
+The controller runs below the operating system.
+An operator can power-cycle a host, open a serial console into POST and the firmware menu, or run a KVM session when the OS is unresponsive or the machine is powered off.
+Intel describes the same capability set for AMT, a hardware-based out-of-band channel that works regardless of power state or the presence of a working OS.

 Intel EMA is Intel's management console for AMT.
 It performs out-of-band power control and remote desktop on endpoints inside or outside the firewall, using Intel Active Management Technology.
 Several RMMs add out-of-band control by connecting to it.
 Datto RMM added out-of-band endpoint management through an Intel integration built on EMA, and ConnectWise lists an Intel Endpoint Management Assistant integration on its marketplace.

 In this model the RMM is the front end and EMA is the management stack behind it.
-EMA is deployed as a server, on-premises or in your own cloud, and endpoints are enrolled into it; the RMM then drives EMA.
-The strength is that EMA is a mature Intel product with the full AMT feature set, including Admin Control Mode through a provisioning certificate, which allows KVM without an on-screen consent prompt.
-The cost is the extra component: another server to deploy, enroll devices into, and maintain alongside the RMM.
+EMA is deployed as a server, on-premises or in your own cloud, and endpoints are enrolled into it.
+The RMM then drives EMA.
+EMA is a mature Intel product with the full AMT feature set, including Admin Control Mode through a provisioning certificate, which allows KVM without an on-screen consent prompt.
+It also adds a component to run, another server to deploy, enroll devices into, and maintain alongside the RMM.

-Approach two: drive AMT from the RMM agent
+Approach two, driving AMT from the RMM agent

 The second approach uses the agent the RMM already runs on each host.
 In ET Ducky, a regular agent can take a gateway role for its network and relay out-of-band commands to the controllers on its LAN.
-A small dedicated device can play the same role where there is no always-on host.
-On a machine whose AMT is present but unconfigured, the agent provisions AMT locally through the Intel Management Engine Interface, with no provisioning certificate and no trip to firmware.
+A small dedicated device can take the same role where there is no always-on host.
+On a machine whose AMT is present but unconfigured, the agent provisions AMT locally through the Intel Management Engine Interface.
+That path uses no provisioning certificate and no firmware setup visit.

 There is no Intel EMA and no separate provisioning server in this path.
-The relay is the RMM's own gateway, not a separate Intel console, and the provisioning runs on the host being configured rather than from a management server.
-The protocol details, from the device interface up to the configuration call, are in the native provisioning deep-dive.
+The relay is the RMM's own gateway.
+Provisioning runs on the host being configured rather than from a management server.
+The protocol details, from the device interface up to the configuration call, are in the native vPro provisioning post.

 DimensionRMM with Intel EMARMM agent (ET Ducky)